 Salt - Enhances the flavor of these bagels and strengthens the gluten structure

-Perform 4 to 5 sets of stretch and folds in 30 minute intervals.
+- Strengthen the dough: Perform 4 to 5 sets of stretch and folds in 30 minute intervals.

-Let the dough rest untouched in bowl covered with plastic wrap for 1 hour.
+- Rest: Let the dough rest untouched in bowl covered with plastic wrap for 1 hour.

-Shape the dough and place it in the proofing vessel of your choice.
+- Shape: Shape the dough and place it in the proofing vessel of your choice.

-Place the dough into the refrigerator overnight.
+- Cold proof: Place the dough into the refrigerator overnight.
 This will allow your dough to further develop flavor while preventing it from becoming over proofed.

-Cut a large gash on the dough to direct the release of steam and expansion of the bread.
+- Score: Cut a large gash on the dough to direct the release of steam and expansion of the bread.

-Bake the dough in a Dutch Oven covered for 30 minutes and uncovered for 10 to 15 minutes depending on how dark you want your crust.
+- Bake: Bake the dough in a Dutch Oven covered for 30 minutes and uncovered for 10 to 15 minutes depending on how dark you want your crust.